Home » Repurposed Furniture » Two Recycled Chairs Make a Double Chair Bench

 I clamped the boards onto the bench and drew a line, then used my jigsaw to curve the boards to match the curve of the original chairs.

-I’m glad I didn’t give up on this project fail with repurposed chairs!
-I think this is a very versatile piece, and can be used in a lot of different ways.
+I’m glad I didn’t give up on this project’s failure with repurposed chairs!
+I think this is a very versatile piece and can be used in many different ways.

-If you love this project, but maybe you think it's a little too difficult, here's the easiest chair bench ever:
+If you love this project but maybe you think it’s a little too difficult, here’s the easiest chair bench ever:

 See how to make the easiest bench made from chairs.